Skip Navigation LinksHome > Financial Aid > College Funding > FAFSA-Based Funding

 Grants

 Grants – and scholarships – are an ideal source of funding, as they don’t need to be repaid.
 While they are competitive and often require minimum academic standards, their primary focus is supplementing the financial aid packages of those students with the highest need.
-The FAFSA-based grants you may be eligible for are the Federal Pell Grant, Academic Competitiveness Grant, the National Science and Mathematics Access to Retain Talent Grant (or National SMART Grant), and, for future educators, the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
-Those who qualify for the Pell Grant may also be eligible to receive a Federal Supplemental Educational Opportunity Grant, which is distributed by the college and considered college-based funding.
+The FAFSA-based grants you may be eligible for are the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (FESOG), Iraq and Afghanistan Service Grant, and, for future educators, the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
+Those who qualify for the Pell Grant may also be eligible to receive a Federal Supplemental Educational Opportunity Grant (FSEOG), which is distributed by the college and considered college-based funding.

 Federal Loans

 Federal Stafford Loans are the most popular student loans out there, and are available to both undergraduate and graduate students.
 Schools that participate in the Federal Family Education Loan (FFEL) Program or in the William D. Ford Federal Direct Loan (Direct Loan) Program, or both, offer Stafford Loans.
-Subsidized Stafford Loans are awarded on the basis of financial need; unsubsidized Stafford Loans are not related to income, but your estimated cost of attendance and financial aid you’ve already been awarded.
-PLUS Loans are, you guessed it, taken out by your parents, who must have a decent credit history to be eligible.
+Subsidized Stafford Loans are awarded on the basis of financial need and the U.S. Department of Education pays the interest; unsubsidized Stafford Loans are not related to income, but your estimated cost of attendance and financial aid you’ve already been awarded.
+PLUS Loans are, you guessed it, taken out by your parents, who must not have an adverse credit history.
+The maximum loan amount is the student's cost of attendance (determind by the school) minus any other financial aid received.
 Schools that participate in the Federal Family Education Loan (FFEL) Program or in the William D. Ford Federal Direct Loan (Direct Loan) Program offer the low-interest PLUS Loans.
-While we know you’d like to graduate college with the fewest student loans possible, they’re often a necessary evil.
 Browse through our site for more information about student loans, as if you need significantly more aid than you’ve received from federal student loans, grants and scholarships, you do have other options as far as private lenders and alternative sources of aid.